Accuser907/FineFake/README.md

 # FineFake
-This is the dataset for **FineFake : A Knowledge-Enriched Dataset for Fine-Grained Multi-Domain Fake News Detection**
+This is the dataset for **FineFake : A Knowledge-Enriched Dataset for Fine-Grained Multi-Domain Fake News Detection**.
+The paper can be downloaded [here](https://doi.org/10.48550/arXiv.2404.01336).

 # Getting Started
 Follow the instructions to download the dataset.
 You can download text data, metadata, image data and knowledge data.